DO you know the difference between a pagoda, a temple and a stupa?

 “Respect the temple by talking softly, stand up and face the monks and nuns as they enter the temple, and always sit down when talking to a monk ad while these are tips for visiting a Buddhist temple but the religion is very forgiving of a few ignorant mistakes.”

-Lyall says that while daily routines vary between temples, the two main activities are meditation and teaching.
-Most movement is in the morning before monks and nuns eat their last meal for the day at lunch.
+Lyall says that while daily routines vary between temples, the two main activities are meditation and teaching, and most movement is in the morning before monks and nuns eat their last meal for the day at lunch.

 “I like to visit Buddhist temples in the morning, just after the monks return from their alms procession, when you can also beat the heat,’’ he says.